 To capture the role-driven behavioral diversity of users, we asked a number of Facebook account owners to participate in experiments that involved browsing Facebook newsfeeds in different roles.
-Specifically, each subject browsed 1) his own newsfeed, 2) the newsfeed of a real-world acquaintance, and 3) the newsfeed of a stranger.
+Specifically, each subject browsed 1) his own newsfeed; 2) the newsfeed of a real-world acquaintance; and 3) the newsfeed of a stranger.

 For the experiments, we hired pairs of subjects from an Internet community with more than one million members, where each pair satisfied at least one of the following relationship criteria: friends, family members, colleagues, classmates, or couples.
-The subjects were paid 10 USD each and gave permission for their actions (e.g., clicks, typing, page views, etc.) to be recorded when they browsed newsfeeds.
-In addition, the subjects were only hired if they have been active Facebook users with over 50 friends and regularly using Facebook for more than 4 hours per week.
+The subjects were paid 10 USD each and gave permission for their actions (e.g., clicks, typing, and page views) to be recorded when they browsed newsfeeds.
+In addition, the subjects were only hired if they have been active Facebook users with over 50 friends and regularly using Facebook for more than 4 h per week.

 Each experiment comprised three rounds.
-In each round, a subject was asked to browse the newsfeed of his account, a friend's account, or a stranger's account for 30 minutes.
-The subjects and accounts were paired randomly, but each subject was guaranteed to play all 3 roles in the 3 rounds, as shown in Figure 1.
-During each round, the subjects could perform any action they wished (e.g., browsing photos, or leaving comments), but they could not engage in sabotage activities (e.g., changing an account's password).
-Actions that followed external links (such as videos) were allowed, but the subjects
+In each round, a subject was asked to browse the newsfeed of his account, a friend's account, or a stranger's account for 30 min.
+The subjects and accounts were paired randomly, but each subject was guaranteed to play all three roles in the three rounds, as